Erin Kelly, '09

 Theatre and Communications

 Ethan Knepp, '17

 Why Major in Letters, Arts, and Sciences?

 Penn State Altoona’s Letters, Arts, and Sciences degree program allows you to uniquely tailor your course of study to meet your individual pursuits, and was designed entirely by our students to meet their own goals and interests.
 Rather than focusing your classes on one subject, you will develop a program that combines at least three different academic areas.

 For example, your primary interest may be criminal justice or business, but you want your college experience to include a broad liberal arts education as well.
 Or you might wish to focus on psychology, but would like to include human development and family studies or counseling education courses in your overall plan.
 You may wish to be a science reporter or business journalist and therefore need to take upper-level classes not only in media writing but also in science and business.

 Letters, Arts, and Sciences puts you at the drafting table.
 Working closely with an advisor, you decide which classes best fit your interests and skills and build an undergraduate program that meets your needs.

-Letters, Arts, and Sciences allows you to develop these vital skills while building on your own individual academic interests and strengths.
+What do hiring managers look for in today’s college graduates?
+Critical thinking.
+Communication skills.
+Creative problem-solving.
+The Letters, Arts, and Sciences degree program at Penn State Altoona allows you to develop these vital skills while building on your own individual academic interests and strengths.

 Below are some programs our Letters, Arts, and Sciences students have recently designed.
 Choose from these or create your own program and add to this list!